CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 ### For Data Access Committee (DAC)
 Data Access Committee (DAC) is established during the data submission process and all the communication between DAC and the data applicant is managed using SD Apply.
 Each DAC is linked to a specific dataset present in the SD Apply catalogue.
 DAC members can process data access applications separately, thus only one DAC member needs to approve or reject the application.
 The SD Apply user interface guides you during the data access revision process.
 For more information about SD Apply and the data approval process, please check [SD Apply user guide](https://docs.csc.fi/data/sensitive-data/sd-apply/).

 1. When a dataset you are associated with is uploaded to Finnish FEGA, you will receive an automated email via SD Apply asking you to confirm your availability to act as a Data Access Committee member.
-Log in to SD Apply and confirm your availability.
+Follow the link in your email or log in directly to SD Apply at <https://sd-apply.csc.fi/> and confirm your availability.

 2. As a DAC member you receive an email notification via SD Apply, when an applicant applies for data access.
 Log into SD Apply with your Haka or ELIXIR account.